libphy/CSCI4622-20SP-MachineLearning/other_resource/project_guide.md

 3. **Project week 3** Continue more main analysis.
 Hyperparameter optimization.
 Compare results from your models.
 Wrap up.

 4. **Project week 4** Wrap up and finalize your jupyter notebook write-up.
 Prepare the presentation.
 Organize your git repository.
 Submit the 3 deliverables.
 [1] finished jupyter notebook or pdf write-up: Your final report should be in the pdf format or a Jupyter notebook with Markdown (please make sure you actually write the report not just comments in case you use jupyter notebook).
 [2] a link to your project git repository (please include the link in both report and video presentation): Your github repo must be public and accessible.
 You do not need to upload data file there (a description and some pandas dataframe of data in the write-up is enough).
-[3] the video presentation in .mp4 file format- please check your audio/video works before you submit When submitting in Moodle submission box, you can either submit those files or a zipped file.
+[3] the video presentation in .mp4 file format- please check your audio/video works before you submit.
+When submitting in Moodle submission box, you can either submit those files or a zipped file.

 ### EDA procedure example (for the Project Week 1 & 2)